willvaldar/prephappy.pl/README.md

        locus the allele call is a random draw from the set of available allele types rather than from p(allele|founder).
-This models genotyping error such that in a population of equiprobable founders with biallelic genotypes, the rate of miscalled genotypes is approximately $theta$ (in fact, theta - 1/4*theta^2).
+This models genotyping error such that in a population of equiprobable founders with biallelic genotypes, the rate of miscalled genotypes is approximately theta (in fact, theta - 1/4*theta^2).
 If founders are not equiprobable, then requires</dd>

 	<dt>--founder_probs</dt>